 (2) However, a local practising certificate is not subject to the PMC condition if the local legal practitioner was practising as the principal of a law practice, other than as a restricted practitioner, immediately before 1 July 2016.

-[Rule 18C inserted in Gazette 19 Feb 2016 p.
+[Rule 18C inserted: Gazette 19 Feb 2016 p.
 520-1.]

 18D.
 Request to revoke or vary PMC condition